zendframework/zend-expressive-authentication/docs/book/v1/user-repository.md

 ```

 It contains only the `authenticate()` function, to authenticate the user's
 credential.
-If authenticated, the result will be a `UserInterface` instance,
+If authenticated, the result will be a `UserInterface` instance;
-otherwise a `null` value is returned.
+otherwise, a `null` value is returned.

 ## Configure the user repository